yorevs/homesetup/docs/handbook/handbook.md

 ## Applications

-In addition to aliases and functions, HomeSetup also puts available some [applications](../USAGE.md#applications) with different purposes, such as IP information verification, fetch REST services, and more.
-Currently we are using two kinds of applications:
+In addition to aliases and functions, HomeSetup also puts available some applications with different purposes, such as IP information verification, fetch REST services, and more:

 - [Bash applications](../USAGE.md#applications)

-Checkout the full handbook of [applications here](pages/applications.md).
+Checkout the complete handbook of [applications here](pages/applications.md).

 ## Templates